 Apply a thin coating of your chosen proofing wax ensuring all the leather is covered.
 Pay particular attention to the 'flex zone' at the forefoot, the folds of the tongue.
 Applying a coat of wax to metal eyelets will help to prevent corrosion.
 On leather lined boots apply a very sparing quantity of leather conditioner (or most common proofing waxes) to the lining inside.

-Some products can be difficult to work with, a quick and effective way to apply hard waxes and creams is using a traditional shoe-shine brush (cheap and easy to find).
-Water based products can be applied to a damp or dry boot and some waxes can be applied to slightly damp surfaces, but avoid this if in doubt.
+Some products can be difficult to work with, a quick and effective way to apply hard waxes and creams is to use a traditional shoe-shine brush (cheap and easy to find).
+Apply water based products to a damp or dry boot and some waxes can be applied to slightly damp surfaces, but avoid this if in doubt.